uclaioes/bayren-atlas/tutorial.md

 ### How do I download the data?

+To download all of the data that drives the public atlas tool, navigate to the Data Download page from the main menu.

-For data specific to a current view, users can use the download options available in the upper right-hand corner of the Profiles page.
+For data specific to a current view (i.e. a set of filtered data), users can use the download options available in the upper right-hand corner of the Profiles page.

 ![Screenshot of the crosstab button, which is a table icon.]({{ "/assets/images/tutorial/tutorial-download-crosstab.png" | relative_url }}){: .img-icon}